ravi1997/project-2025-10-2220-42-01/docs/activation_functions.md

 - Memory usage is O(n) where n is tensor size

 ### Numerical Stability
-- Overflow protection in exponential functions
+- Overflow protection in exponential functions via `stable_sigmoid`, `log1p`, and max-subtraction.
-- Proper handling of extreme values
+- Probabilities are clamped to `[ε, 1-ε]` (`ε = 1e-12`) before log/division operations to avoid NaNs.
-- Stable implementations to prevent NaN propagation
+- Softplus, softmax, sigmoid, and swish all reuse the shared numerical guard utilities introduced in Phase 1.

 ## Choosing the Right Activation Function